 Here you will be introduced to business taxation calculations and the liabilities and responsibilities of business owners, be they partners, sole traders or companies.
 You will learn how these business entities are run from a practical perspective.

 - Professional Conduct and Regulation, including Solicitors' Accounts

 Optional modules (three vocational elective subjects to be chosen from the list below) - Stage 2

 Commercial Dispute Resolution

 AssessmentWe use a combination of timed open book supervised assessments, oral practical and course work style assessments across the course.
 Unlike many other providers our students undertake full-scale mock assessments in all areas including all skills subjects.

-“The LPC is a fast pace course which starts as it means to go on.
-Whilst this can be slightly daunting at first, at Anglia Ruskin this is greatly helped by the supportive and approachable staff.
-The tutors have great experience of what life is like in legal practice which is always very useful in helping one to see the long term goal.
+“The LPC is a fast-paced course which starts as it means to go on.
+Whilst this can be slightly daunting at first, students are greatly helped by the supportive and approachable staff.
+The tutors have great experience of what life is like in legal practice, which is always very useful in helping one to see the long term goal.

-Choosing Anglia Ruskin over a larger provider has meant I have received a much more hands on learning experience through small group workshops, which has certainly helped my understanding and means any problems with a particular topic can be resolved as they arise.
+Choosing Anglia Ruskin over a larger provider has meant I received a much more hands-on learning experience through small group workshops, which certainly helped my understanding and meant any problems with a particular topic could be resolved as they arose.

 FacilitiesWe have mock courtrooms on both campuses, enabling you to practice advocacy in a realistic setting.
 All teaching rooms are well-equipped.

 To enhance the quality of your LPC experience, supporting materials are available through our Virtual Learning Environment, which can be accessed off-campus.
 These materials include i-lectures with supporting multiple choice questions and all workshop materials.
 You will also have access to our comprehensive online library, which likewise can be accessed off-campus.